 In 1978, the property was sold to the Yow family and was renamed "King Yin Lei".

 Apart from its architectural importance, the mansion is also esteemed for its historical significance.
 It was one of the first mansions that were built along the hillside of Hong Kong Island, which symbolize the rising status and growing wealth of the Chinese community in Hong Kong.
-It also contributed in establishing the Mid-Levels as an upper-class residential enclave.
+It also contributed to establishing the Mid-Levels as an upper-class residential enclave.

 The building has become a tourist landmark and a popular spot for taking photographs.
 It has also been featured in several international films such as "Soldier of Fortune" (1955) and "Enter the Dragon" (1973) as well as in several locally produced television series.